California Medical Board (MBC) License Defense

 Protecting Your License and Reputation

-The purpose of the Medical Board of California (MBC) and Osteopathic Medical Board is to ensure practicing physicians are properly licensed and providing proper care and treatment to the public.
+The purpose of the Medical Board of California (MBC) and the Osteopathic Medical Board is to ensure practicing physicians are properly licensed and provide proper care and treatment to the public.
 As a doctor, your relationship with your licensing board is essential to your career.